 Technical information is available from John Deere in support of our products.
 Some of this information is available in electronic as well as printed form.
 Order from your John Deere dealer or call 1-800-522-7448.
-Please have available the model number, and name of the product.
+Please have available the model number and serial number, and name of your John Deere engine.